Updated November 20th, 2020

 - Paralysis tick (Eastern Australia)

-- Leptospirosis (Northern Australia)
+- Leptospirosis (Northern Australia and inner Sydney)

 - plus local venomous snakes or spiders.

 The best thing to do is ask the vet for advice in the area where you will be staying.

 - Dog owners entering Tasmania must show proof that they have given a wormer containing praziquantel in the preceding 14 days.